UMWEDU/umw-admissions-sync/_pages/admitted.md

 <h2></h2>
 <h2></h2>
 <h2></h2>
-<h2></h2>
+While we're unable to hold on campus events for admitted students, we hope you join us for our virtual information sessions.
+We have various academic departments and offices across campus who are ready to share their knowledge and love of UMW with you.

+Visit our <a href="https://admissions.umw.edu/portal/webinars">calendar</a> for dates and times and then register for all that interest you!

-<h4>Please note that all on and off campus university events are cancelled until May 15.
-If you have questions regarding the cancelled admissions events/tours, contact the Admissions office at <a href="mailto:admit@umw.edu">admit@umw.edu</a>.</h4>
+Please note that all on and off campus university events are cancelled until June 10.
+If you have questions regarding the cancelled admissions events/tours, contact the Admissions office at <a href="mailto:admit@umw.edu">admit@umw.edu</a>.

 &nbsp;